-The format of this file must be as specified in the ABNF that follows.
+The format of this file is specified in the ABNF that follows.
 For more information on the RAS file format, see [MSDN-RAS].
-The content of this file must not be interpreted by the Group Policy: Internet Explorer Maintenance Extension protocol; it is simply given directly to Internet Explorer.
+The content of this file is not interpreted by the Group Policy: Internet Explorer Maintenance Extension protocol; it is simply given directly to Internet Explorer.